hengshuaiyao/HengshuaiYao.github.io/README.md

 <img align="left" src="videos/head_nov23.jpeg" width="33%" height="33%" alt="hengshuai yao" HSPACE="40" VSPACE="40" class="inline"/>

 Hi, my name is Hengshuai Yao.
 I work at the awesome [Sony AI team](https://ai.sony/).
-The best part of part of working at Sony AI is meeting with good people every day.
+The best part of working at Sony AI is meeting with good people every day.
 Sony AI is one of [most ethical companies in the world in 2022](https://businesschief.asia/sustainability/sony-infosys-among-worlds-most-ethical-firms-ethisphere).

 My research inspired [Gradient TD](https://sites.ualberta.ca/~szepesva/papers/gtdNeurIPS08.pdf) (Sutton, Maei and Szepesvari, 2008), [GTD2 and TDC](https://icml.cc/Conferences/2009/papers/546.pdf) (Sutton, Maei, Precup, Bhatnagar, Silver, and Szepesvari, Wiewiora, 2009).
 These two papers are widely acknowledged to stand for and start an important class of off-policy learning algorithms, e.g., see chapter 11 of Sutton and Barto's RLAI book, Horde, DualDice, GenDice, etc.